DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 ---

-## Feature 5: Automated Workflow and Checklist Item Instance Management on Project Creation
+## Feature 5: Automated Workflow and Checklist Item Instance Management on Project Creation  (✅ Feature Completed)

 **Feature Description:**
 When a new project is created via a POST to `/api/v1/projects`, the backend will automatically instantiate live copies of workflows and checklist items based on the selected workflow template IDs (provided in the `selectedWorkflowTemplateIds` field).
 Specifically, for each workflow template ID provided: